yangangchen/Sample_Cplusplus_Scripts/README.md

 7_ML_Regression: Combining the major nonliner regressors (polynomial regression and Gaussian process regression) into a single class of inheritance.
 Introduce a class "Dataset" to handle the dataset and the k-fold cross validation.

+8_ML_Classification_TwoClasses: Implementation of logistic classifier (with polynomial basis) and Gaussian naive Bayes classifier, with k-fold cross validation.

 **Requirements:**

 To run the code, you need to install the C++ library **Eigen**: